 For more details on preparing for your session, please see the following resources:

 Presenting at this year's Annual Research Conference?
-Spread the word on social media!
-Download a tile below to share on your favourite social media platform and don't forget to include #AAAPC21in all your posts.
+Spread the word on social media and don't forget to include #AAAPC22 in all your posts!

-You will present your work during a concurrent session at the Conference, hosted on the Zoom platform.
+You will present your work during a concurrent session at the Conference, hosted on the Zoom platform and accessed via the Virtual Attendee Hub.
 You will need a microphone and camera.
-Please see the online program to confirm which session you have been allocated to.

 The session will run for one hour and have four presenters.
 The session will run as follows:

-You must upload your poster to the Speaker Resource Centre by 6th August: Login to the Speaker Resource Centre and click on the 'My Tasks' tab in the top right of the screen, click on the 'Upload your poster' link and use the button to upload the file.
+You must upload your poster to the Speaker Resource Centre by 10th August: Login to the Speaker Resource Centre (link to be sent shortly) and click on the 'My Tasks' tab in the top right of the screen, click on the 'Upload your poster' link and use the button to upload the files.

 At the conference

-Posters will be presented during one of four poster sessions; please see the program to confirm which session you have been allocated to.
-To access your session you will first need to login to the Speaker Resource Centre (details to be emailed shortly), go to the My Sessions tab and click on 'Virtual Session Link: Join Virtual Session'.
-You will have the opportunity to give an "elevator pitch" about your work using the Zoom platform.
-Your poster will be displayed by the Session Chair.
-To take advantage of this opportunity, please ensure you have a microphone and camera enabled.
-You will have a strict maximum of two minutes to speak about your work - please practice prior to the Conference and get feedback on your pitch from a colleague.
+Videos will be played during one of six poster sessions.
+In the video you will have the opportunity to give an "elevator pitch" about your work.
+You will have a strict maximum of three minutes to speak about your work - please practice prior to recording and get feedback on your pitch from a colleague.

-All posters will also be available to view and download in the Virtual Attendee Hub for the duration of the conference.
-This will be run through the Conference exhibition.
-A 45 minute poster walk has been designated in the program, after your poster presentation.
-At this time you are asked to visit the exhibition and click on your poster.
+All posters and videos will also be available to view in the Virtual Attendee Hub for the duration of the conference.
+A 25 minute poster walk has been designated in the program, after your poster presentation.
+At this time you are asked to visit the exhibition and click on the title of your poster.
 This will allow you to access a Zoom room where delegates can come and meet with you.
 You will need a microphone and camera enabled for this.

-You will present your work during a plenary session at the Conference, hosted on the Zoom platform.
+You will present your work during a plenary session at the Conference, hosted on the Zoom platform and accessed via the Virtual Attendee Hub.
 You will need a microphone and camera.

-The session will run for one hour and have multiple presenters.
+The session will run for at least one hour and have multiple presenters.
 The session will run as follows: